RonNovy/libsndfile/README.md

 # libsndfile

 Note: This is a fork of the popular libsndfile for use with the AudioConvert command line application and DLLs.
+There is no guarantee that this forked version will work for you at all.
+The entire project, in its current form, is being privately developed, but the entire project will eventually be opensourced and uploaded to git.

 libsndfile is a C library for reading and writing files containing sampled audio data.